-From the nation's infancy, American leaders tried to avoid entanglement in European affairs.
+American leaders tried to avoid involvement in European affairs.

 In 1803, France and Britain renewed their conflict as Napoleon tried to build an empire across Europe.
-President Jefferson hoped to remain neutral.
-Europe was the major supplier of manufactured goods to the U.S., and a key market for crops from American farms.
-Britain and France blockaded each other's ports to disrupt trade and prevent war materials and supplies from reaching their enemy.
-American sailors and shipping were caught between the competing powers—neither recognized American neutrality—with the result that the economy of the young nation was severely hampered.
+President Jefferson hoped to remain neutral so that U.S. trade with Europe would continue.
+However, Britain and France blockaded each other's ports to prevent war materials and supplies from reaching their enemy.
+Neither recognized American neutrality, and the economy of the young nation was severely hampered.

-Great Britain also resumed the practice of impressment, or forced enlistment, in the British navy.
-Britain had the world's most powerful navy, with thousands of ships—and it needed thousands of sailors to man those ships.
-Service was harsh, violent, long, and often fatal.
+Great Britain resumed impressment (forced enlistment) in the British navy.
+Britain needed thousands of sailors.
+Service was harsh and often fatal.

-The dispute between the U.S. and Britain intensified in 1807.
-In June, off the Virginia coast, officers of the British frigate HMS Leopard demanded to board the USS Chesapeake, not a merchant vessel but a warship of the U.S. navy, to search for deserters.
+In 1807, officers of the British frigate HMS Leopard demanded to board the USS Chesapeake warship off the Virginia coast to search for deserters.
 Its captain refused, and the Leopard fired upon the Chesapeake.
-Four American sailors were killed and seventeen wounded; four men were seized as British deserters.
+Four American sailors were killed, and four men were seized as British deserters.
 Americans were outraged.

-In December, President Jefferson managed to push Congress to pass the Embargo Act, which banned all international trade on American vessels.
-Jefferson hoped that the European deprived of American goods, would come to their senses and respect the trade rights of neutral nations.
-It was Americans, not Europeans, who suffered most.
-Port cities were destitute; merchants went bankrupt; ships sat at anchor; unemployed sailors and dockworkers roamed the streets.
-Though some Americans evaded the law by smuggling goods, the loss of business was soon felt throughout the country—particularly in New England, where the economy was based on the Atlantic trade.
-The Embargo Act was unsuccessful in changing British and French policies.
-Congress repealed the unpopular law in early 1809, as James Madison was about to be inaugurated president.
-Relations with Britain and France were still sour.
+President Jefferson passed the Embargo Act, which banned all international trade on American vessels.
+Jefferson hoped that the Europeans, deprived of American goods, would respect the trade rights of neutral nations, but Americans suffered the most.
+Merchants went bankrupt, ships sat at anchor, and sailors and dockworkers were unemployed.
+Although some Americans started smuggling, the loss of business was crippling, and the embargo failed to change British and French policies.
+Congress repealed the unpopular law but relations with Britain and France were still sour.
 Congress replaced the embargo with the Non-Intercourse Act, which allowed Americans to trade with all nations except Britain and France.
-The Non-Intercourse Act did improve the American economy somewhat, but had no effect on British or French policies.
+The Non-Intercourse Act did improve the American economy but had no effect on British or French policies.

-In May 1810, Congress passed Macon's Bill Number 2, which allowed the president to resume trade with whichever of the two countries first stopped harassing American shipping.
-Napoleon immediately pronounced that he would ease French targeting of American ships.
-Madison, declared that Americans were prohibited from trading with Britain.
+Congress passed Macon's Bill Number 2, which allowed the president to resume trade with the first of the two countries to stop harassing American shipping.
+Napoleon immediately announced that he would stop, and so Americans could not trade with Britain.
 France, meanwhile, continued to seize American vessels.
-The official U.S. approach of using trade and economic policies to affect foreign relations was simply not working.

 Americans Disagree over Joining the War

-By 1812, impressment, interference with trade, and Native American raids on white settlements in the West—thought to be caused by the British—were major American issues.
+By 1812, impressment, interference with trade, and Native American raids on white settlements in the West (thought to be encouraged by the British) were major American issues.
 It seemed clear that the U.S. would have to back down from its demands on Britain, or fight.

-Americans were split largely along party lines and regions.
-The South and West were in favor of expanded settlement, which was impeded by Native American resistance.
-These regions strongly supported war with Britain.
-The Northeast, coastal regions, and along the Canadian border were mostly Federalist.
-These areas maintained deep cultural connections to Britain, and their economies relied on international trade.
-New Englanders believed that any trade disruptions due to war would be much worse and longer-lasting than any economic problems brought by British policies—so most residents there opposed war.
+The South and West were in favor of expanded settlement, which was impeded by Native American resistance, so they supported war with Britain.
+The Northeast, coastal regions, and settlements along the Canadian border were mostly Federalist, maintaining deep connections to Britain, so most of these residents opposed war.
 The mid-Atlantic region was mixed.

-In June, President Madison asked Congress for a declaration of war against Britain.
-The House of Representatives approved war by a vote of 79–49; the Senate, 19–13.
-The divided vote was largely along regional and economic lines.
-That same month, Britain repealed the regulations that authorized impressment—one of the main causes of the war—but by the time news of the repeal arrived in Washington, the declaration of war had been passed.
+The House of Representatives approved war.
+That same month, Britain repealed the regulations that authorized impressment.
+By the time news of the repeal arrived in Washington, the declaration of war had already passed.

 Source: Entering the War of 1812